The Best Clients Go To Those Who Have Their Marketing Strategy Sharpened to a Fine Edge

 After working with 100’s of Professionals & Contractors over the years, having hands on experience with marketing for over 20 years, and putting well over 1,000 hours of study into marketing, I’ve learned that there are a set of universal “patterns” that apply to all businesses.
 If your current business practices are significantly out of alignment with one of these patterns, then your business is suffering.
-What I’m able to do is quickly identify where those misalignments are and select an appropriate prescription for correcting that misalignment.
+I’m able to quickly spot where those misalignments are and suggest how to correct that misalignment.

 But be warned…

 Often, the prescriptions are uncomfortable.
-When we work together, there are no “600-pound Guerillas in the room” that we won’t talk about.
+When we work together, there are no “600-pound Guerrillas in the room” that we won’t talk about.
 There are no “off-limits” topics.

 It’s normal for us to develop our comfort zones—work within what’s familiar—and think about incremental changes.
 Chances are, if you want real needle-moving changes in your business, you’re going to have to venture out of your comfort zone and do some new things or do some old things in new ways.

 Of course, the decisions are always yours.
 My job is to shine light on what I think the answers are.

 If you’re looking to sharpen your Strategy and multiply your marketing results, then book a Free Consultation with Scott.